Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Analyzing a possible mode change epoch of PSR J2145 0750

-where $P$ is the pulsar spin period, $\Delta \nu$ is the width of the subband, with $\nu$ being the central frequency of the subband.
-We observe that the estimated $\Delta DM \sim 0.08~ pc/cc$, for all the subbands, exceeds the uncertainty $\sim 0.001~pc/cc$ in DM evaluation using {\tt DMCalc}, by nearly two orders of magnitude.
-Hence, such a huge error\footnote{here by DM-error we refer to the difference in true DM and {\tt DMCalc}-evaluated DM, while by DM-uncertainty we refer to the confidence interval on our {\tt DMCalc}-evaluated DM value.} in DM would have been clearly visible as a parabolic drift in the frequency-phase plot of the dedispersed frequency-integrated profile, which we do not see.
+where $P$ is the pulsar spin period, and $\Delta \nu$ is the width of the subband.
+We observe that the estimated $\Delta DM \sim 0.08~ pc/cc$, for all the subbands, exceeds the DM uncertainty $\sim 0.001~pc/cc$, by nearly two orders of magnitude.
+Hence, such a huge error in DM would have been clearly visible as a parabolic drift in the frequency-phase plot of the dedispersed frequency-integrated profile, which we do not see.
 Therefore, the source for the observed pulse-width broadening is less likely to be due to dispersion effects.
 Scattering effect, if any, is also possibly not the dominating contributor to such a pulse-width broadening, as validated from the absence of well-defined asymmetric exponential tails of the individual pulses in the profile and that clear scintles of 3--4~MHz wide scintillation bandwidths were seen in the observations.
-The symmetric broadening in the pulse-widths, therefore, in all possibilities, indicate a potential magnetospheric origin~\cite{ModeChange_Magnetospheric_1, ModeChange_Magnetospheric_2}.
+The symmetric broadening in the pulse-widths, therefore, in all possibilities, indicate a potential magnetospheric origin.